zhimengSun/sun_admin/README.md

 NOTE:
 ----------

-#### It's an unfinished version at present, You must invork the commands by hand with its absolute path。Maybe you can help me to improve that, Is it right?
+#### It's an unfinished version at present, You must invork the commands manually with its absolute path。Maybe you can help me to improve that, Is it right?